nasa/common-mapping-client/docs/EXAMPLE_PROJECTS.md

 * Drop a pin on map and have pin display pixel colors at location for all layers.
 * Draggable, expandable, hideable scalebar?
 * Storing, retrieving, displaying, querying, etc. analytics
+* Potentially a more complex, full-ish walkthrough for a non-trivial app?
+Like a viewer for CORAL data.

 # Projects that used CMC to get started